 When you visit a new place, what’s the first thing you do?

 You'd probably whip out your smartphone, to see which restaurant to eat at, or which cafe to hang out in, etc. Let's face it; it's normal nowadays.
 In fact, 46% of Google searches are of local intent.
 Don’t believe us?
 This data on the most searched “near me” keywords in the Philippines proves just that.

 What is local SEO?

-Local SEO is the process of increasing a local business or a website’s search visibility within or close to its geographical area.
+Local SEO is a specific and specialized SEO process that increases the visibility of local businesses within or close to its geographical area.
 It’s used to boost the foot traffic or the brand awareness of a brick-and-mortar business or a business service operating within a certain geographical area.

 So how do you do local SEO in your business?
 Below is an outline of the local SEO factors your business needs to implement in 2020: